paladin-t/b8/docs/manual.md

 You can edit colors of palette by right clicking on it.

-Map assets use a shared tiles asset as reference.
+All map assets in a cartridge use a shared tiles asset as reference.

-To open and edit a tiles asset, open an existing map asset first, then click `Edit` button on the top-left corner of a map editor.
+To open and edit a tiles asset, open an existing map asset first, then click the `Edit` button on the top-left corner of a map editor.

 ### Quantized asset

 A quantized image is a readonly paletted image.
 The only way in BASIC8 to create a quantized image is importing from an existing image file, it supports "*.png", "*.bmp" and "*.tga" files.

-To create a new quantized image asset, click `Cartridge`, `New asset`, `Quantized image`, then browse and import from a source file.
+To create a new quantized image asset, click `Cartridge`, `New asset`, `Quantized image`, then browse and import from an image file.

 To open an existing quantized image asset, click `Cartridge`, `Open asset`, then select a "*.quantized" asset.
+It's for preview only.

 To rename a quantized image asset, click `Cartridge`, `Rename asset`, then select a "*.quantized" asset.